 He takes every chance to spread the word about how organ donation transformed his life.
 And he's actively involved with CORE, the Center for Organ Recovery and Education.

 Paul and his wife now live in Erie, minutes away from their son, daughter, and seven grandchildren.

 Paul stays busy with his family and in his role as president of the Hamot Aide Society, which provides volunteer support to UPMC Hamot.

-Paul’s treatment and results may not be typical of all similar cases.
+Paul's treatment and results may not be representative of similar cases.